idkau/nuxhash/README.md

 ## This is a recently updated version which should work with recent Wxpython and uses pypubsub instead of pubsub to fix some issues!
 Also we are now using Python Venv to make life easier.
 ## Tested on Mageia Linux 9, any tests/feedback is much appreciated!
+## known issues: Balance (unpaid) does no more work, API seems to have changed.

 Donations: 3GWuZZehCcL2vmUZSxegqD7F8fKxNjqtPP